Click here for a PDF version of the Rules and Regulations.

 Rules/Regulations

-No mass-production, buy and sell, or manufactured work is permitted.
+Mass-production – No mass-production, buy and sell, or manufactured work is permitted.
+No work by apprentices, production studios or employees will be accepted.
+Commercial agents, dealers, or manufacturers are not eligible to enter.
 All work must be designed and executed by the accepted artist(s) and representative work juried into the show.
 Exhibiting work not juried into the show may be grounds for removal.
 The WAF retains the right to bar work from the show if it is deemed to be any of the above at compliance inspections.

-Any storage that detracts from the overall booth or festival appearance will be considered an infraction and can result in the artist being asked to leave.
+Storage and Presentation – Any storage that detracts from the overall booth or festival appearance will be considered an infraction and can result in the artist being asked to leave.
 There is 1 foot of storage space available between each tent.
-Storage cannot interfere with another artists’ booth space or tent.
+Storage cannot interfere with another artist’s booth space or tent.
 Storage space will be shared amongst neighboring artists.

-Artists are required to display their booth number, an Artist Statement including a photograph of the artist in booth during the Festival.
+Signage – Artists are required to display their booth number and an Artist Statement including a photograph of the artist in their booth during the festival.

-Artists may apply in multiple categories.
-Each medium is evaluated separately and appropriate application fees submitted.
+Multiple Categories – Artists may apply in multiple categories.
+Each medium is evaluated separately, and appropriate application fees must be submitted.
 If application is in more than one category, only the booth slide may be repeated.

-All artists must be present for the duration of the festival.
-An ID with name matching that submitted via ZAPP is required at check-in.
+Attendance – All artists must be present for the duration of the festival.
+An ID is required at check-in.
+If a collaborating artist is listed, the collaborating artist must also show ID at check-in and be present for the full duration of the festival.

-Artists retain 100% of their sales and are responsible for the collection and reporting of all applicable sales taxes.
-Ohio sale tax is 7.50% www.tax.ohio.gov.
+Sales Tax – Artists retain 100% of their sales and are responsible for the collection and reporting of all applicable sales taxes.
+Ohio sales tax is 7.50% www.tax.ohio.gov.

-Due to the safety of attendees and artists, the Worthington Arts Festival may be paused, cancelled or delayed due to weather deemed to be inclement.
+Weather or Emergency – Due to the safety of attendees and artists, the Worthington Arts Festival may be paused, cancelled, or delayed due to weather deemed to be inclement.
 No refunds, partial refunds or application fees will be returned during those times of delay or in the event of a cancellation.

 BOOTH INFORMATION